 San Francisco Passport Agency in San Francisco, California

 San Juan Passport Agency in San Juan, Puerto Rico

 Washington Passport Agency in Washington, D.C.

 How to Get Your First Passport

-First download the correct form from the U.S. Department of State (DS-11) or pick one up from your the post office.
+First download the correct form from the U.S. Department of State (DS-11) or pick one up from your post office.
 Then gather the required information and get photos taken.

 Proof of U.S. Citizenship

 To prove your citizenship, most applicants use the following:

 - Official certified birth certificate, with full name, date and place of birth, sex, date the birth record was filed and seal or other certification of the official custodian of such records (state, county or city or town office) and the full names of your parents.

 Proof of Identity